That dollar amount reflects an 11% increase from $15.1 billion during 2018.

 In a nutshell, net exports is the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Luxembourg has highly positive net exports in the international trade of iron or steel either as metals or items made from those materials.
-In turn, these cashflows indicate Luxembourg’s strong competitive advantages under the iron or steel category.
+Luxembourg has highly positive net exports in the international trade of iron or steel either items made from iron and steel or those metals as materials.
+In turn, these cashflows indicate Luxembourg’s strong competitive advantages under the iron or steel product category.

 Products Causing Luxembourg’s Worst Trade Deficits